redcode-labs/neurax/README.md

 `go get -u github.com/yelinaung/go-haikunator`

-## Usage
-With help of Neurax, Golang binaries can spread on local network without using any external servers.

-Diverse config options and command stagers allow rapid propagation across various wireless environments.

 ## New in v.
 2.0
 - New wordlist mutators + common passwords by country
 - Improvised passive scanning